cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions.md

 ## Enhanced UI Extensions Control with Targeted Device Parameters

 You can control where specific UI elements are displayed: either on the scheduler or solely on the codec.
-To support this functionality, these optional parameters have been added to the xAPI: **Target**, **Source**, and **PeripheralId**.
+To support this functionality, these optional parameters have been added to the xAPI: **Target**, **Origin**, and **PeripheralId**.
 These parameters let developers specify which device should perform an action or report an interaction.
 Key parameters:
 * **Target**.
 Specifies the device on which the action should occur (Auto=default, Controller, OSD, RoomScheduler).
 * **PeripheralId**.
 Identifies a specific device using its MAC address.